2026

 2. One point per year for every year of paid lagoon dues with continuous paid Club

-3. In the even to a tie, award to be decided by the drawing of the persons involved under
+3. In the event to a tie, award to be decided by the drawing of the persons involved under

 supervision of lagoon committee.